denoland/deno_lint/www/public/ignoring-rules.md

 }
 ```

-Ignore directive must be placed before first stament or declaration:
+The ignore directive must be placed before the first statement or declaration:

 ```ts
 // Copyright 2020 the Deno authors.
 All rights reserved.
 MIT license.